 The redesign of OSU's home page is an ongoing process.
-Web Communications supports the design and content, and Central Web Services supports the hosting and devleopment.
+Interactive Communications supports the design and content, and Central Web Services supports the hosting and devleopment.
 A campus-wide steering committee provides ongoing guidance.

 The new banner contains several regions: the OSU tag and logo, the utility links, the search box, horizontal navigation, audience drop-down and the expanded navigation.

 This is the new default design for displaying OSU's identity on the Web.
 All sites should strive to include the default top hat, which includes this tag.
 Code is provided in the Brand Identity Guidelines.
 The old logo will be phased out over time.

 These links represent important functions/actions that can be performed online.
 Links can only be added and removed to the utility navigation by approval of the Web Steering Committee.